Navigating the SubwaysPosted by John Kuckens in Graduate Admissions on Jan 30, 2014

 Although broken, I still recommend it because A. it’s free, B. it’s easy to maneuver the map, and C. maybe it will work again some day!
 This had been the best thing ever two or so years ago.
 For some reason, right around the end of 2012, certain features stopped working.
 It has a map of the subway system, and when you tap any stop, it would tell you the arrival times of the next couple of trains.
 This even worked for lettered services somehow.
 It was perfect!
 You knew whether to run to make a train or take your time getting there.
 I say download it anyway to have a nice looking uncluttered map available on your phone.
 You can also access metro north times and bus lines in all boroughs on it.
 What a shame it’s not working like it used to though.
 Rating: 2/5, could be 5/5 if it worked!

 This app is pretty helpful.
 The subway map is the main screen, and tapping any station stop brings up information on the train services that run there and if there are any delays.
 A great feature is that this thing is somehow linked to the arrival board data you see in the station.
 So you can get real time information on when your train comes in.
 You can also get pop-up delay notification on lines you frequent.
 The only drawback is that there is a lot of tapping involved to get to the train arrival board times, and it seems to me that would be the most important feature and should require the least amount of navigation.
 Also, there is no arrival board time for lettered subway lines, only the numbered lines.
 Luckily for us at Bank Street, the 1 train has the arrival time data available.
 You can upgrade to a paid version that will get rid occasional advertisements.
 Rating: 4/5 (would be higher if interface was a bit friendlier)

-Happy riding!tagged mta, public transportation, subway, subway apps
+Happy riding!tagged mta, new york city, public transportation, subway, subway apps